gdcc/dataverse-kubernetes/docs/images/dataverse-k8s.md

 - **/docroot** <br />
-  Mount a volume here to store i18n language bundle files, sitemaps, images for Dataverses, etc here.
+  Mount a volume here to store i18n language bundle files, sitemaps, images for Dataverses, logos, custom themes and stylesheets, etc here.
 You might need to replicate this data or place on a shared filestorage in multi-instance installations.
   Also available as `$DOCROOT_DIR`.

 - **/opt/dataverse/...** <br />
   Installation root of application server, WAR files, scripts etc. See `Dockerfile`